 Window on the Wetlands Visitors Centre is perched on Beatrice Hill, one of the highest points on the Adelaide River floodplain.
-The Centre provides an introduction to the northern coastal wetlands.
-Details of places to visit, tours, accommondation are available from Parks and Wildlife Commission staff.
+So just imagine the views!

 From the top floor of the Centre you can enjoy superb views across the floodplains, especially during the early morning or late afternoon.
 In the wet season you can see the flooded wetlands and if you are lucky, spectacular lightning storms.

 If you're continuing on to other National Parks, it's also a great stop to learn all about the environment you are about to see!

 So that camera ready because there are some stunning views coming your way!